Summary

 JSONB for Flexible Attributes

-Not every piece of equipment has the same attributes.
-A CNC machine has spindle speed and tool count, a conveyor has belt speed and length, a robot has axis count and payload capacity.
-Rather than creating separate tables for each equipment type, use JSONB columns for type-specific attributes:
+Not every piece of equipment shares the same attributes.
+A CNC machine has spindle speed and tool count; a conveyor has belt speed and length; a robot has axis count and payload capacity.
+Rather than creating separate tables for each equipment type, JSONB columns may be used for type-specific attributes:

 -- Equipment with flexible operating parameters